 Q: Can a nurse-only run clinic bill 99211 for a client that has never seen a physician at the clinic?
 My understanding is this code is for an established patient that has previously seen a physician at the clinic.

-A:
+A: CPT 99211 is for an Evaluation and Management code for and established patient and would not be appropriate to report for a new patient.
+Providers are encouraged to review the decision tree for new versus established patients in the E/M Services Guidelines section of the Current Procedural Terminology (CPT) book.

 Clickable links from training: